 This would be for larger groups who plan to cover the trench with more permanent toilet facilities.
 If you are ready for this option, you seem to have sanitation or at least a crew to dig a large trench covered.

 Ah, the subject of so many blog posts and forum threads.
 Do you have enough toilet paper stored?
 What will you do when you run out of paper?
 It will happen eventually and you will be forced to get back to nature… Some items I have thought of are old phone books or catalogs.
 We’d be covered for a year on just the holiday junk mail catalogs alone.
 Some other preppers recommend a water sprayer which might work, but I haven’t tried that.

 What trash will you have after the SHTF?
-I can think of lots of trash accumulating in the near term after a disaster and most people will fill up the large hefty bags and sit them on the corner or by the street.
-If the garbage services are no longer running , burning your trash would be suitable.
-I would be careful to salvage items that may come in use later which if you think about it could be almost anything.
+I can think of lots of trash accumulating in the near term after a disaster and most people will fill up the large hefty bags and sit them on the corner or on the street.
+If the garbage services are no longer running, burning your trash would be suitable.
+I would be careful to salvage items that may come in use later which, if you think about it, could be almost anything.
 Glass or plastic containers that could be used to store water wouldn’t go into the recycling bin anymore.
 Tin or aluminum cans could also be re-purposed.
 I can see paper getting burned in the fire, but that may be something to save for the bathroom…

 If you have other ideas or tips on sanitation, let us know in the comments.
 I look forward to hearing from you.